Business and Enterprise

 Protect your company from cybercriminals.Start Free Trial

-A privileged account is a user account at an organization that has elevated privileges, meaning it has permissions and access rights to an organization’s systems, databases, applications and network infrastructure that a majority of other users do not.
+A privileged account is a user account at an organisation that has elevated privileges, meaning it has permissions and access rights to an organisation’s systems, databases, applications and network infrastructure that a majority of other users do not.
 It’s important to note that not all privileged accounts are used by humans.
 For example, service accounts are privileged accounts used by applications.

 Read on to learn more about privileged accounts and the importance of securing them.

 Unlike privileged accounts, non-privileged accounts don’t have elevated privileges meaning they don’t have access to privileged systems and data.
 Privileged accounts are allowed to do more things than non-privileged accounts because of these elevated privileges and access rights.
 For example, non-privileged accounts don’t have access to information such as the Personally Identifiable Information (PII) of employees and customers.
 PII includes confidential details like home addresses, social security numbers, credit card details and more.

 Some accounts that are considered non-privileged include standard user accounts and guest accounts since they are given limited access to systems and data.

 Some accounts that are considered privileged accounts within an organisation include the following: